haroonj/LeetCode/README.md

 # Leet Code

-### This is my Repo for saving my journey solving LeetCode problems.
+### This is my Repo for saving my journey solving LeetCode problems, to get a job at a FAANG company.

 ## Hard